 Machine learning for climate modeling

-Climate models often face challenges in representing complex processes of large-scale simulations.
+Climate models often face challenges in representing complex processes and managing the computational demands of large-scale simulations.
 Machine learning presents innovative approaches to confront these obstacles.
 It provides new methodologies to learn missing model physics and model errors directly from data.
 Moreover, machine learning holds the potential to act as a feasible substitute for emulating the complete dynamics of models, thus offering an alternative to traditional climate modeling approaches.
-The next three paragraphs describe three applications of machine learning for climate modeling that are pursued within the M2LInES project.
+The next three paragraphs describe three applications of machine learning for climate modeling that are pursued within the M²LInES project.

 Learning missing physics (“parameterization learning”)